yangfangs/shelper/README.md

 ## System Requirements

-To utilize the full functionality of `shelper`, the following external tools should be installed and accessible in your system path:
+To utilize the full functionality of `Shelper`, the following external tools should be installed and accessible in your system path:

 1.  **Samtools**: For efficient retrieval of reference genome sequences.
 2.  **NCBI BLAST+ (`blastn`)**: For checking primer specificity.